 Commercialization of staples can divert food from the household to the market when production for market becomes lucrative.
 This can have a negative effect on household food security.
 Nutrition education and awareness creation targeting households and communities that are linked to the commercial value can be effective in addressing such negative outcomes.
-In collaboration with local government public health and agriculture departments in the target districts, this project will: i) develop and promote community-based nutrition initiatives focusing on maternal and young child feeding practices, hygiene and sanitation, and childcare; ii) design and implement a promotional campaign to create and/or grow and deepen new (and existing) markets for OFSP processed consumer products and silage; and iii) leverage opportunities for market linkages with established businesses.
+In collaboration with local government public health and agriculture departments in the target districts, this project will: i) develop and promote community-based nutrition initiatives focusing on maternal and young child feeding practices, hygiene and sanitation, and childcare; ii) design and implement a promotional campaign to create and/or grow and deepen new (and existing) markets for OFSP processed consumer products and silage; iii) leverage opportunities for market linkages with established businesses; and iv) promote post-harvest conservation of fresh roots and dried sweetpotato chips (i.e., amukeke) to extend the shelf life of these products.